 Local time equicontinuity for random walks on geometric Galton-Watson trees, Joint CDT Colloquium, Maxwell Institute Graduate School for Analysis and its Applications, 18 April-21 April 2017.

-In 2016/2017 I took part in the Probability reading group.
+I participate and present in the Probability reading group.